sagifogel/typescript-closure-compiler/README.md

 node tscc app.ts
 ```

+## Additional options

-The patched compiler provides two additional options that help export symbols to the global scope.<br/>
+The patched compiler provides couple of additional options that help you to control the output of the closure compiler library.<br/>

+### Export symbols to the global scope
+Exporting types to the global scope is done using two additional options.<br/>
 `--entry` and `--exportAs`.
 Both options should be explicitly set in order for this feature to work properly.

 **entry** - main file that contains all exported types.<br/>